Knee pain from hiking is commonly called “hiker’s knee.” Unfortunately, hiker’s knee is a common occurrence and complaint when coming off the trail.

 Not only is it taking all of that weight, it’s doing so while your ankles and legs are at unusual angles.

-Medical studies suggest that walking downhill actually puts stress of up to 8 times your body weight on your knee.
+In this case, a clinical study found that downhill walking can put stress of up to eight times your body weight on your knees and knee caps.

 How Do I Protect My Knees When Hiking?

 If you’ve ever experienced knee pain after hiking, you know just how excruciating it can be.
 Alleviating and eliminating knee pain requires preparation.

 Anyone is susceptible to hiker’s knee, even if you’ve never experienced it before.
 Here are a few tips to avoid experiencing knee pain:

 Proper footwear is essential for protecting your feet, ankles and knees while hiking.
 It’s exceptional important to wear the right shoes.